Taxation of Supplemental Wages by State

 - Expense allowances paid under a nonaccountable plan.

 Supplemental wages are subject to special federal and state income tax withholding rules.
-For purposes of state income tax withholding, the withholding method an employer must use usually depends on whether the supplemental wages are paid with, or separately from, an employee's regular wages.
+For both federal and state income tax purposes, the withholding method usually depends on whether the supplemental wages are paid with, or separately from, an employee's regular wages.
+For federal purposes, withholding also varies depending on whether the amount of the supplemental wages is $1 million or less, or more than $1 million.

-The following chart provides employers with an overview of the current method required to be used in each state to withhold state income taxes from supplemental wage payments made to employees.
+The following chart provides employers with an overview of the current federal and state methods for withholding income taxes from supplemental wage payments made to employees.
 States that do not have an income tax are marked "N/A".